Spring cleaning for better everyday health

 1. Clean out your medicine cabinet

-Just because they're usually covered it doesn't mean pillows aren't dirty.
-In fact they can be rife with dead skill cells, dust mites and bacteria.
+Just because they're usually covered with cases doesn't mean your pillows aren't dirty.
+In fact they can be rife with dead skin cells, dust mites and bacteria.
 Dust mites and their faeces are particularly troublesome for allergy and asthma sufferers.
-Experts advise washing your pillows every 3 months3, and replacing them all together after two years4.
+Experts advise washing your pillows every three months, and replacing them all together after three years.
 The good news is that you can easily wash your pillows in your washing machine, just make sure to check the labels for washing instructions.

-4. Clean out your fridge and cupboards for expired food
+3. Clean expired food out of your fridge and cupboards

 If you're in a rush putting the shopping away, it's easy for old food to get shoved to the back of the fridge and cupboard and lay forgotten, sometimes for years.
 Take this opportunity to clean out all of your cupboards and your entire fridge and get rid of any expired items.
 This will free up more space, make your fridge/cupboard less cluttered, and prevent you and your family from accidentally eating spoiled food.